Forty Elephants: Leadership

 The first identifiable leader of the gang was Mary Carr, born in Holborn in 1862.
 It is thought that Carr became involved with the gang some time in the 1870s, and that she steadily advanced through the hierarchy to become a prominent member of the gang and eventually earning her the leadership position and the nickname "Queen of the Forty Thieves".

 Carr married a fellow criminal named Thomas Crane in 1888.
 The gang is said to have used Carr's home at 118 Stamford Street as their headquarters.
 The street had such a bad reputation that it was called "one of the ugliest and sordid streets in London".

 Carr would take on aliases such as Polly Carr, Eva Jackson, Anne Leslie and Jenny Lesley.

 Carr was later romantically involved with the leader of the Elephant and Castle gang, Alf Gorman.
 Carr was particularly known as a jewel thief in West End hotels towards the end of her career.
 Carr's charismatic leadership style made her so famous during her life that she was claimed to be the model for a number of famous paintings such as "The Maid With the Yellow Hair" (1895) by Frederick Leighton and Dorothy Tennant.
 It has also been suggested that Carr was inspiration for The Worst Woman in London, a play by Walter Melville.

 Contemporary headlines reported that, after Carr's trial and prison sentence for child abduction, fellow Forty Thieves member Minnie Duggan succeeded her.
 But as Carr would be released three years later, it is entirely possibly that Duggan was just temporarily filling the leadership role until Carr was released.

 Both Duggan and Carr would be incarcerated in 1905.
 Helen Sheen, nicknamed "Fair Helen", then had a brief stint as leader of the gang in the years 1905-1906.
 Sheen was arrested and sentenced to two years after drugging and stealing from a man.

-Carr, having being released from her last prison sentence, afterwards moved to Manchester, where she died in 1924.
+Carr, having been released from her last prison sentence, afterwards moved to Manchester, where she died in 1924.